Intent: Why does our Music curriculum look like this?

 Children are assessed termly and a final summative assessment made at the end of the academic year.
 Children will be assessed as either Emerging, Developing, Secure or Exceeding, in accordance with Age Related Expectations.

 In addition, we measure the impact of our curriculum through the following methods:

 - A reflection on standards achieved against the planned outcomes;

-- A celebration of learning which demonstrates progression across the school;
+- A celebration of learning for each term which demonstrates progression across the school (Curriculum Floor book);